ThinkEQ/assembly-solutions-ltd/src/pages/product/wiring-looms.md

         ### UK Wiring Loom Manufacture

-        Assembly Solutions is an established and thriving manufacturer of wiring looms and harnesses.
+        Assembly Solutions is an established and thriving manufacturer of wiring looms and [wiring harnesses](/wiring-harness).
 With 25 years of experience we have grown to become a national leading supplier and created strong partnerships with world class companies including; Ford, Siemens and Vodafone.
 In our spacious and organised factory, we have created a seamless wiring harness operation, complete with complete with 10m long wiring boards and side stock filled trolleys for all materials and tooling.
   - type: column
     column:
       text: >-